'I am not your moodboard': Graduate fashion designer accuses Balenciaga of appropriation - Local News 8

 “I just wanted to point out that appropriation didn’t start as a concept in fashion with me,” Gvasalia is quoted as saying.
 “I’ve just maybe modernized it in a way that’s understandable for my generation of consumers who I talk to.”

-Critics argue, however, that there is a big difference between ironic gestures aimed at widely recognized references and allegedly not crediting a little known individual for inspiring a brand’s imagery.
+Critics argue, however, that there is a big difference between ironic gestures aimed at widely recognized references and allegedly not crediting a lesser known individual for inspiring a brand’s imagery.

 Nguyen says that Balenciaga had not yet attempted to contact her.
 “Instead they are still posting their feed as if nothing has happened,” she said.